xxk-i/nier-mod-loader/README.md

 This mod loader is still in it's very early stages, expect updates to *break* support for config.ini

 ## Planned Updates (in order of importance)
+  - Refactor codebase to use a proper rust hooking library and reduce stink of winapi calls.
   - Add support for mod load order
   - Add support for loading `core\` files from mod CPK's
   - Add support for loading non-packed mod directories (non-cpk)